pshemski/rspec_test/README.md

 5. Push and commit as frequent as possible (at least every 1 hour).
 6. Raise a Pull Request.

+### Run Rspec on Guard
+1. Run `bundle install`.
+2. Run `bundle exec guard` to initialize guard.
+Guard will automatically run the corresponding rspec tests whenever you save a file.
+To run all rspec tests at once, click on `enter`.

 ## Models: